confluentinc/ksql/docs/developer-guide/ksqldb-reference/assert-schema.md

 Asserts that a schema exists or does not exist.

-Schemas can be specifed by either their subject name, id or both.
+Schemas can be specified by either their subject name, id or both.

 The `TIMEOUT` clause specifies the amount of time to wait for the assertion to succeed before failing.
 If the `TIMEOUT` clause is not present, then ksqlDB will use the timeout specified by the server